 If however, you just want to diversify, get more dynamic, work on stability and break loose from the chains of the fatiguing heavy weights, then kettlebells are your best option.

 The lunge is one of the best exercises to target the quads, hamstrings and glutes, while also engaging the lower back and the rest of the core to stabilize the torso.

 Using the kettlebell lunge and its variations in your kettlebell training routine may be one of the best tools for lower body development.

 Even if you are mostly engaged in strength training with barbells and dumbbells, including dynamic kettlebell exercises can be good for breaking up stiffness and developing more mobility.

-Ultimately, you should be looking to include as many free weight equipments as possible, simply because all of them have a certain benefit, that can improve your performance and looks.
+Ultimately, you should be looking to include as many free weight exercises as possible, simply because all of them have a certain benefit, that can improve your muscular performance and looks.

 Over to you:

 What have you learnt from this kettlebell lunge guide?

 Have you found a useful lunge variation that you can use in your workout?